AynurHasanova/gcd-blog/README.md

 # gcd-blog

-This blog post was built by using NodeJS, ExpressJS, Handlebars, and MongoDB.
+This blog post was built by using NodeJS, ExpressJS, Handlebars, MongoDB, Semantic-UI.

 It provides the following functionality: